What is the Statute of Limitations on DUI Charges in Utah?

 Salt Lake City DUI Lawyer

 If you were arrested and charged with DUI – or you think charges may be filed against you – talk to an attorney right away.
 An experienced defense attorney can talk to police and convince them not to file charges, negotiate dropping low BAC charges, and fight the evidence in court if charges are filed.
-Salt Lake City criminal defense attorney Darwin Overson of Overson offers free consultations on new cases.
+Salt Lake City criminal defense lawyer Darwin Overson of Overson offers free consultations on new cases.
 Call (801) 758-2287 today for your free consultation.